-The new Blues boss knows his stay at Stamford Bridge may be short-lived if Roman Abramovich decides to employ the ex-Barcelona manager next season, but he is not concerned.
+The former Liverpool boss knows his stay at Stamford Bridge may be short-lived if Roman Abramovich decides to employ the ex-Barcelona manager next season, but is not worried

-Benitez does not expect such an open gesture from his current employers, but he is concentrating fully on bringing silverware to Stamford Bridge in any case.
+However, the former Valencia chief does not expect such an open gesture from his current employers, but is concentrating fully on bringing silverware to Stamford Bridge in any case.

 |22/1||Chelsea are 22/1 to beat Manchester City 3-0 William Hill|